OCahungo/databricks_apparel_streaming/ProjectPlan.md

 ### ✅ Bronze Layer: Raw Data Ingestion

-- **Goal:** Ingest raw source data, add metadata, and enforce critical schema rules.
+- **Goal:** Ingest raw source data as streams, add metadata for lineage, and enforce critical schema rules.
+This layer is the foundation for all downstream processing and should guarantee that only structurally valid records enter the pipeline.
 - **Source Path:** `/Volumes/apparel_store/00_landing/streaming/`
 - **Table Name Prefix:** `01_bronze.`
 - **Bronze Layer Tips:**